ETHICS THINK TANK

 - Mandate regular reporting of all trial progress and open access results reporting.

-The next phase of this project will draw on extant resources and develop new resources to assist non-profit research funders as they strive to support drug development in pediatric cancer ethically.
+The Ethics Think Tank Working Group continues to identify areas of ethical tension within the research funding landscape.
+Project 2 will draw on extant resources and develop new resources to assist non-profit organizations as they strive to support pediatric cancer drug development ethically.

 If you have resources, questions or requests, please share them at !
 We invite you to contribute to the next phase of this project.